Unity by the Shore

 Mindfulness Meditation – via Zoom

-Wednesdays 1 pm – 2:30 pm If we find ourselves distracted or uneasy, we can practice mindful breathing, walking and meditation to help center and return to ourselves in the present moment.
-Through the practice of mindfulness, we can increase … [Read More...]
+We will be meeting in-person ONE DAY ONLY Wednesday, April 16, 2025 1 pm - 2:30 pm Wednesdays 1 pm – 2:30 pm If we find ourselves distracted or uneasy, we can practice mindful breathing, walking and meditation to help center and return to … [Read More...]

 A Course in Miracles – via Zoom